- Getting Started

 -

-Don't grant excessive access: Do not provide a Public App Read permissions to an entity unless you want all app users to access all the data within it.
+Don't grant excessive access: Do not provide a Public App Read permission to an entity unless you want all app users to access all the data within it.

 -